polkadot-developers/knowledgebase/current/smart-contracts/overview.md

 ### ink!

-[ink!](conceptual/runtime/contracts/ink.md) is a Rust-based eDSL for writing Wasm smart contracts specifically for the [SRML Contracts module](#contracts-module).
+[ink!](/current/smart-contracts/ink-fundamentals.md) is a Rust-based eDSL for writing Wasm smart contracts specifically for the [Contracts module](#contracts-module).
 It is designed for correctness, conciseness and efficiency.

 ## Smart Contracts vs Runtime Modules